hibbitts-design/hibbitts-design-org-learn/pages/09.gitsync-and-gitbook/04.edit-with-git-config/docs.md

 6. Go to the Admin Panel of your Grav site and locate the option to set the **Edit/View in Git** link in your Grav skeleton.
 7. Paste the URL you just copied, but with '/pages' and everything following it removed and tap `Save`.
 For example, `https://www.gitbook.com/book/paulhibbitts/test-oer-content-space/edit#/edit/master`.

-That's it!
 The changes made in your GitHub book should now be synced to Grav and visa-versa.
 While viewing your Grav site, tap the **Edit this Page** link and you will be taken to the related GitBook book page (login required).
 Fellow GitBook users need to be made **Collaborators** before they are able to propose changes to your GitBook book.